-The Office is also the advocate for the practice of good human relations and mutual understanding among the various racial, ethnic and religious groups in the District of Columbia.
-Select any of the links below to learn more about OHR.
+OHR is also the advocate for the practice of good human relations and mutual understanding among the various racial, ethnic and religious groups in the District of Columbia.
+Select any of the links below to learn more about what we do.